-So, here’s everything you need to know about insuring your cell phone, laptop or smartwatch.
+Here’s everything you need to know about insuring your personal electronics.

 WATCH ON YOUTUBE – 4:31